a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
 File > Rename....
 Enter the name of file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the Rename dialog is still showing.
 * Launch DeskTop.
 File > Copy a File....
 Select a file, and click OK.
 Click OK without changing the destination name.
-Verify that a "That name already exists." alert is shown.
+Verify that an alert is shown.
 Click OK.
 Verify that the Copy a File dialog is still showing.
 * Launch DeskTop.
 File > Copy a File....
 Replace the text of the first field with "ABC".
 Click OK.
-Verify that the second field is initialized to a valid path.
+Verify that an alert is shown.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.

 * Launch DeskTop.
 Select a SYS file.
 Rename it to have a .SYSTEM suffix.
 Verify that it has an application (diamond and hand) icon, without moving.